noawe-boi/NoahsObsidianSync/Unfiltered/ADF Interview.md

 - Defence members do not have penalty rates or overtime as a condition of service.
 - Period of service
 	Your Gap Year experience will commence at the start of the year and will conclude 12 months later.
 Subsequent periods of service in the Regular or Reserve ADF may be offered subject to the requirements of the ADF and your suitability for further service.
 You may request discharge at any time by providing 21 days’ notice.
+- Zero tollerance for alcohol and drugs while in service

 ### Leadership
 ![[My leadership style]]